TokamakUI/Tokamak/README.md

 Sometimes "configuration" is described in a tree-like fashion.
 For example, a list of views contains an array of subviews, which themselves can contain other subviews.
-In Gluon this is called `Children`, which behave similar to `Props`, but are important enough to be treated separately. `Children` are also immutable and `Equatable`, which allows us to observe those for changes too.
+In Tokamak this is called `Children`, which behave similar to `Props`, but are important enough to be treated separately. `Children` are also immutable and `Equatable`, which allows us to observe those for changes too.